Become a sight-centric shooter to hit what you’re aiming at

 There are two kinds of shooters: sight-centric and trigger-centric.
 How can we tell them apart?
 Trigger centric shooters miss.
 A LOT.
-It’s an error in thinking that we see frequently in newer shooters- and it’s an easy error to make (particularly since many instructors are trigger-centric in their teaching and coaching).
+It’s an error in thinking that we see frequently in newer shooters- and it’s an easy error to make (particularly since the vast majority of instructors are trigger-centric in their teaching and coaching).
 Why does it make us miss?

 Trigger-centric shooters believe (whether they realize it or not) that the final control of the gun occurs via the operation of the ignition system.
 Sight-centric shooters, on the other hand, understand that the trigger is an error inducing control to be managed by proper alignment of the sights in an appropriate sight picture.
 Sight-centric shooters communicate with the “feedback loop” through the shot.
 Trigger-centric shooters often abandon the front sight as they snatch the trigger into inaccurate oblivion.
 We typically call this a “flinch”.
 The good news is that it can be defeated.